Can I donate my used books, music or movies to the library?

 - Classic literature

-- Other media such as phonograph (LP) records, computer games and videotapes (VHS)
+- Other media such as phonograph records (LPs), computer games, sheet music, board games, and jigsaw puzzles.

 - The Center for Local History, the community archives at the Central Library, is particularly interested in original materials related to Arlington’s history, such as documents, maps, papers, histories, etc. If you have historical materials to donate, please call 703-228-5966.